Vedansh635/Python-Quiz-Project/README.md

 Features

-1. 5 questions with increasing prize money

-2. Voice assistant-like experience using the pyttsx3 library

-3. Text-based interface for user input

-4.Score tracking and announcement of total prize money won

-5.Animated transitions between questions
+1. 5 questions with increasing prize money<br>2.
+Voice assistant-like experience using the pyttsx3 library<br>3.
+Text-based interface for user input<br>4.Score tracking and announcement of total prize money won<br>5.Animated transitions between questions

 ---------------------------  How to Play  ---------------------------